DongYichun/COMP7940-Cloud-Computing-Project/spec.md

 When a user sends a message to chatbot, chatbot will reply with statistics based on contents of a message.

 "Corona now": Replies with latest statistics of Coronavirus around the world.
-"Corona (name of country)": Replies with latest statistics of country user requested.
+"Corona country(name of country)": Replies with latest statistics of country user requested.
 "Corona countries": Replies with number of affected countries

 3. For Luo Dan